scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 ### Steps

+* Create the peering between the Ledger and Auditor VPCs on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
+* Create the peering between the Ledger and Client VPCs on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
-* Create the peering between 3 VPCs on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
+* Create the peering between the Auditor and Client VPCs on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
-* Create the network security groups on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group).
+* Create the network security groups for Ledger and Auditor subnet on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group).
+* Update the Inbound rule of Ledger and Auditor security groups based on the above recommendation.

+Note: - We expect that you have created the Client VPC for your application deployment.

 ## Step 3.
 Install Scalar DL Auditor